Benedek4000/eng130_week4_project/db/db.md

 - All information related to a document is stored in a single place.

--MongoDB has a restriction of each document size to be 16 MB.
-But you can store large files like audio/video files using GridFS.

-- Files are "chunked" into multiple objects that are less than 255 KiB each.
-This has the added advantage of letting us efficiently retrieve a specific range of the given file.

 ### GridFS:

 - GridFS basically takes afile and breaks it up into multiple chiunks which are stored as individual documents in two collectobs: